 Procedures: Only network and system administrators have access to the City's Security Information and Event Management (SIEM) and system specific audit logs.
-The SIEM is monitored 24/7, and the logs are reviewed weekly.

 Control Objective: The organization implements a process to review logs and security events for all system components to identify anomalies or suspicious activity.